Liquidity Pools

 Impermanent Loss:

-Impermanent loss is one of those topics in DeFi that is both extremely important to understand and somewhat difficult to understand at the same time.
-In the simplest terms, impermanent loss (IL) is similar to unrealized capital gains in traditional finance, but applied to DeFi.
-Amberdata is one of (if not the only company) that is providing an event level look at a liquidity provider’s IL in a particular pool.
+Impermanent loss is both extremely important to understand and somewhat difficult to understand.
+In the simplest terms, impermanent loss (IL) is similar to unrealized capital gains in traditional finance but applied to DeFi.
+Amberdata is one of (if not the only company) that is providing an event-level look at a liquidity provider’s IL in a particular pool.
 To fully understand what IL is, let’s look at an example.

 Provider A adds $100 worth of assets to the DAI_WETH uniswapV2 pool on day 1.
 On day 2, they decide to remove $50 of assets from the pool.
 Later on day 2 they put the $50 of assets back into the pool.
 Therefore, at the end of day 1 and day 2, they have the same liquidity position and should have generated the same amount of fees per day.
 We say should have because if we only looked at end-of-day values, did the math with the pool fee %, we’d incorrectly report the IL for this provider.
 This is where the Amberdata methodology comes into play.
 We look at the event level for a liquidity provider in a pool instead of end-of-day aggregations.
 This way we provide the correct IL.
-Developing this was considerably more difficult and time consuming but it was necessary for us to provide accurate numbers for our customers.
+Developing this was considerably more difficult and time-consuming but we needed to provide accurate numbers for our customers.

-You’ll notice there are three different IL endpoints.
+You’ll notice there are four different IL endpoints.

-Liquidity Provider Total Return shows the IL of an LP from the initial liquidity event (when they added the liquidity) to a date the user chooses.
+Provider Return Since Inception shows the IL of an LP from the initial liquidity event (when they added the liquidity) to a date the user chooses.
 You can think of this endpoint as the macro look at a position.

-Liquidity Pool Total Return shows the IL of a pool aggregated across all LP’s in the pool.
-This will show the same parameters that the other two endpoints show like fees earned (by token and total in USD), whether the fees were claimed or unclaimed, the IL and the overall return among others.
+Pool Total Return shows the IL of a pool aggregated across all LPs in the pool.
+This will show the same parameters that the other two endpoints show like fees earned (by token and total in USD), whether the fees were claimed or unclaimed, the IL, and the overall return among others.
 Unlike the other two endpoints, the numbers are considerably larger because they represent every LP in the pool since its inception.

 API Endpoints